 Furthermore, when asked about the degree of control/agency they have in their daily working lives, the proportion of ‘routine and semi-routine’ workers saying they are ‘not free to decide’ has increased by 15% in ten years.
 Think about those jobs you hear about in Amazon warehouses and Sports Direct or the spread of zero-hours contracts that put the employer in charge.
 A picture of lack of control and insecurity emerges.
 Take back control has obvious appeal.

 Most staggeringly, this is having an impact on well-being.
 Traditionally, it is managerial and professional jobs that are the most stressful.
 And indeed, just under 40% of respondents in that group said they were stressed at work in 2005.
 As expected, they are still the most stressed in 2015 at just over 40%.
-But wait, those in ‘routine and semi-routine’ work who are stressed has increased from just under twenty percent to just under 40% in a decade.
-What we are now seeing is high pay stress for low pay – the worst of both worlds.
+But wait, those in ‘routine and semi-routine’ work who are stressed has increased from just under twenty percent to just under 30% in a decade.
+What we are now starting to see is high pay stress for low pay – the worst of both worlds.

 So the work-place is increasingly harmful to well-being, security and individual control and agency.
 Something big has been happening under the radar and it needs much deeper analysis.
 There is a sense here that the ‘job’ is fundamentally changing.
 The industrial age job served as an important bedrock of social identity and personal worth as well as a secure income.
 Now it is being broken up into its efficient and inefficient parts.
 Work is becoming piecemeal with individuals and couples having to cobble together enough income as it becomes available.
 They become stuck in a low pay-no pay cycle out of which there is no release.
 This is a trend but one that has been going in one direction for at least two decades.